buginettee/ESC/README.md

 -Usage of online excel speadsheet for capstone team to view the submissions realtime and edit where necessary
 -Usage of a python file to further check the excel spreadsheet for total submissions count and possible duplicate
 -Where necessary, the code will inform the capstone team of any issues.
--Files are all in PreferencesSubmissions
+-Files are all in PreferencesSubmission
 -Google form is www.tinyurl.com/capstonepref